Louiskovski/SuperBlenderGalaxy/README.md

 You can import full galaxies and/or individual zones.
 Simply enter the zone or galaxy name and click on Import Galaxy or Import Zone.
 If **Asset Searching Enabled** is set to 1, the plugin searches for assets in a given folder structure using the levels object names in Blender files and links them.
 More about this at **Asset Usage**.

+### Galaxy Level Engine Note

+Support for [Galaxy Level Engine](https://github.com/SuperHackio/GalaxyLevelEngine) maps is also supported.
+Its relevant information can be found in the *GLE* Collection of the zone.

 # Exporting Levels

 If you click on **Export Galaxy**, all zones will be exported and saved into your StageData filesystem.
 To export a single zone, select the collection with the zone name and click on **Export Zone**